Imagine you find yourself on a tight budget. The best thing you need to do is to learn how to save money fast. That I know you’ll agree with me.

 If you’re looking for a job, look for something that you can do during your free time.
 Maybe look for a weekend-type job or night job.

-Side hustles could make you a lot of money.
+Side hustles could make you a lot of money per week or so.
 Period.

-Here are some ideas that can help you get started:
+Here are some ideas to earn a living and that can help you get started:

 - Delivering foods.
 Going to the grocery stores, buying your lunch food, among others can be time-consuming.
-Believe it or not, a lot of people have their food delivered, and those delivery people can get paid up to $18/hour + tips.
-How's that sound?
+Believe it or not, a lot of individuals have their food delivered, and those shopping delivery folks can get paid up to $18/hour + tips.
+How’s that sound?
 Check out some delivery food apps like DoorDash and Instacart.

 - Blogging.
 Sure, it will take a few months to make money, but once your blog starts making money, it could continue to help you earn money month after month without putting too much effort.
 Look at me.
 This blog makes me over $30K and I only touch it for 5 hours/mo.
 Try blogging now for just $2.95/mo – that’s less than a Starbucks coffee.